enockappiahtieku/enockappiahtieku.github.io/_pages/cv.md

 * Graduate Assistant - 2017-2018
-  * Uniersity of Cape Coast
+  * University of Cape Coast
   * Department of Communication Studies
   * Course: Error and Contrastive Analysis, The Use of English, Discourse Analysis
   * Supervisor: Joseph Arko, Richmond S. Ngula